 - The processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead.

 - The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.

 - The data subject has objected to processing pending the verification whether the legitimate grounds of the controller override those of the data subject.

-Where any of the reasons mentioned above applies and a data subject wishes the processing of any personal data stored by EMCO-TEST to be restricted, he or she may contact our Data Protection Officer or any other employee of ours for this purpose at any time, and the restriction will be applied.
+Where any of the reasons mentioned above applies and a data subject wishes the processing of any personal data stored by EMCO-TEST to be restricted, he or she may contact management or any other employee of ours for this purpose at any time, and the restriction will be applied.

 - The data subject invokes grounds relating to his or her particular situation and processing occurs for the performance of a task carried out in the public interest or in the exercise of official authority or for the purposes of the legitimate interests pursued by the controller or by a third party, including profiling based on processing.